 - Live orientation session which tells you about our platform and how to make full use of the course.

 - 4-6 live sessions with subject matter experts (in these live classes you clarify your doubts, discuss your research projects, and learn about research and writing from another expert).

 - A broadcast only Whatsapp group to check updates easily and fast.

 - Get a certificate issued by Lawctopus after the successful completion of the course

-- Free career counseling, CV, and career guidance webinars for everyone
+- Free career counselling, CV, and career guidance webinars for everyone

 - Get preferable internship slots (for the top-performing 2-4 students in each batch)